momswife/LoA/content/Aerathon - Eternal Labyrinths/II. The Living Atlas/Guilds & Delvers/Guild Archive/The Free Company.md

 ### **The Hall of Orientation (Louvain)**

-A cathedral-fortress housing classrooms, dormitories, and the Eternal Flame—source of every initiation torch.
+A grand fortress-school of marble, quartz, and auric inlays.
+Contains:

+- Classrooms

+- Training rings

+- Delver barracks

+- The Eternal Flame (used for initiation torches)

-### **The Rusted Lodge (Oria Outer Ward)**
+### **The Rusted Lodge (Oria)**

-A weather-beaten barracks turned hospice and guildhall.
-Beds for fifty, tables for hundreds.
-A place where delvers share rations, stories, and guilt without judgment.
+A reclaimed barracks of timber and iron, stained by age and smoke.
+More hearth than hall—long tables, battered bunks, and walls covered in memorial plates.

 > _“They call it rust.
-We call it red from the hands that built it.”_ — Darla Velmire
+We call it red from the hands that built it.”_
+> — Darla Velmire

 ---

 ## **VII.
 Operations**

+The Free Company is responsible for:

-- **Education & Certification:** Licenses 70 % of Aerathon’s active delvers.
+- **Training:** Certifying 70% of Aerathon’s active delvers

-- **Rescue & Recovery:** Responds to labyrinth collapses and missing parties.
+- **Rescue:** Responding to labyrinth collapses and vanishing parties

-- **Field Mentorship:** Assigns veterans to novice teams for first delves.
+- **Field Mentorship:** Senior delvers guide first-timers

-- **Memorial Maintenance:** Engraves every fallen name upon the Hall’s mirrored walls.
+- **Memorial Keeping:** Honoring the fallen without discrimination

 ---